LucasLherbier/machine-learning-perturbation-theory/README.md

 # Machine Learning Perturbation Theory

 This repository completes the report of my final-year project at [Ecole des Mines de Nancy](https://mines-nancy.univ-lorraine.fr/formation/ingenieur-civil-mines-icm/).
+GPA obtained: 4.0/4.0

 In science materials, solving quantum equations comes at a very high cost.
 The final goal of this project is to use and test three machine learning algorithms instead of solving Schrodinger equations in order to considerably reduce calculation time.